benhutchins/docker-taiga/README.md

   - `-e TAIGA_SKIP_DB_CHECK` (set to skip the database check that attempts to automatically setup initial database)
   - `-e TAIGA_ENABLE_EMAIL=True` (see `Configuring SMTP` below)

+*Note*: Database variables are also required, see `Using Database server` below.
+These are required even when using a container for your database.

 ## Configure Database

 The above example uses `--link` to connect Taiga with a running [postgres](https://registry.hub.docker.com/_/postgres/) container.
 This is probably not the best idea for use in production, keeping data in docker containers can be dangerous.